-The Natural Resources Conservation Service (NRCS) is providing \$1 million of technical assistance funding through this RFP to support to support outreach and engagement with private landowners to advance voluntary conservation efforts on working lands that align with NRCS Working Lands for Wildlife frameworks or initiatives, and especially increase Working Lands for Wildlife participation among farmers, ranchers, and forest landowners in the Historically Underserved and Special Emphasis categories.
+The Natural Resources Conservation Service (NRCS) is providing \$2 million of technical assistance funding through this RFP to support to support outreach and engagement with private landowners to advance voluntary conservation efforts on working lands that align with NRCS Working Lands for Wildlife frameworks or initiatives, and especially increase Working Lands for Wildlife participation among farmers, ranchers, and forest landowners in the Historically Underserved and Special Emphasis categories.
 NRCS is also committed to aligning additional financial assistance funds through its state offices to projects that advance the goals of the America the Beautiful Challenge.
-Applications involving private lands should be shared with the appropriate NRCS State Conservationist for input and guidance before submission.
-A list of NRCS state contacts can be found <a href="https://example.com/here-engagement-million-new-engagement-million-n
+Applications involving private lands should be shared with the appropriate NRCS State Conservationist for input, guidance, and to ensure alignment with NRCS priorities before submission.
+A list of NRCS state contacts can be found here.
+The historically underserved farmer and rancher categories include those with limited resources, beginning farmers/ranchers, socially disadvantaged (American Indians or Alaska Natives, Asians, Blacks or African Americans, Native Hawaiians or other Pacific Islanders, and Hispanics) and veterans.
+More information on the underserved categories can be found here.
+The special emphasis categories are American Indian/Alaska Native, Asian American, Black, Disability, Women, Gay, Lesbian, Bisexual, Transgender, Hispanic, and Veterans.
+More information on the special emphasis categories can be found here.